wowowo1791/group/readme.md

 For this project, we were tasked with developing various online ordering systems for different scenarios, where each scenario involved creating a menu of items that users could add to their shopping cart.
 We focused on applying DOM manipulation using JavaScript, working with arrays, and utilizing loops to handle the interactions between users and the items they select.
 The scenarios included building an online bookstore, a restaurant menu, an amusement park ticket system, and a flower shop.

-Each webpage featured core elements such as a list of available items (whether books, _____, or ______), a shopping cart to track selections, and functionality to allow users to remove the last item they added.
+Each webpage featured core elements such as a list of available items (whether books, flowers, or foods), a shopping cart to track selections, and functionality to allow users to remove the last item they added.
 The project allowed us to practice creating interactive elements that enhance user experience, while also refining our understanding of JavaScript logic for dynamic content generation and manipulation.
 We chose this project to further develop our skills in JavaScript and DOM manipulation while working as a team to build cohesive, functional web applications.

 ### Live Link